hbatistuzzo/Case-Petlove---Intelig-Mercado/README.md

-The American novelist Nathaniel Hawthorne once presciently declared that "There are many things in this world that a child must not ask about", but little did he know the scarring that Priscila would inflict in the yet fragile psyches of unsuspecting brazilian children of the 90s.
-Despite the desperate attempts from the makeup team, the truth is hidden beneath the black veneer of Priscila's souless eyes, as seen here on her/it original appearance.
+The American novelist Nathaniel Hawthorne once presciently declared that "There are many things in this world that a child must not ask about", but little did he know the scarring that Priscila would inflict in the yet fragile psyche of unsuspecting brazilian children of the 90s.
+Despite the desperate attempts from the makeup team, the truth still creeps out every so often, locked beneath the black veneer of Priscila's souless eyes, as seen here on her/it original appearance.

 </br>